syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Load an existing Word document into DocIO instance
+'Loads an existing Word document into DocIO instance

 Dim document As New WordDocument("..\..\Data\Giant Panda.docx")

-'Find the occurence of the word "panda" in the document
+'Finds the occurence of the word "panda" in the document

 Dim textSelection As TextSelection() = document.FindAll("panda", False, True)

-'Iterate through each occurence and highlight it
+'Iterates through each occurence and highlights it.

 For Each selection As TextSelection In textSelection